 Crossbar.io has three log formats, specified by the

-colour: This is the default, and outputs coloured logging messages.
+color: This is the default, and outputs colored logging messages.
 Example

-nocolour: This reduces the colour output by Crossbar, and is suitable for redirecting to files.
+nocolor: This reduces the color output by Crossbar, and is suitable for redirecting to files.
 Example

-syslogd: This removes timestamps, and reduces the colour.
+syslogd: This removes timestamps, and reduces the color.
 Example

 Crossbar.io supports restricting the output to certain levels, specified by the